Linda Yaccarino: Early interest

 Yaccarino had long expressed an interest in Twitter, and she had been a part of the company's "Influence Council", which had advertisers advise the company on brand deals.
-On three occasions while at NBCUniversal, Yaccarino proposed that Comcast executives buy Twitter outright.
+On three occasions while at NBCUniversal, Yaccarino proposed that Comcast executives buy Twitter, Inc. outright.
 Early conversations around a potential $3 billion offer never resulted in a deal.
-Following Elon Musk's acquisition, Yaccarino pledged to him that NBCUniversal would continue advertising on the social network, according to people familiar with conversations.
+Following Elon Musk's acquisition, Yaccarino pledged to him that NBCUniversal would continue advertising on Twitter, according to people familiar with conversations.

 Super Bowl ad space negotiations for NBCUniversal to run ads on Twitter were occurring in early 2023 between Yaccarino and Musk, which led to more frequent communications between the two.
 She invited him to speak at an ad event in April of that year.

 Chief executive officer

-Yaccarino resigned from NBCUniversal on May 12, 2023, and on the same day, Musk announced that Yaccarino would be the new chief executive officer of X Corp. and X (formerly known as Twitter).
-Yaccarino had been preparing for an upfronts presentation, and hadn't informed any colleagues of her departure.
-She took over as CEO of Twitter on June 6, 2023.
+Yaccarino resigned from NBCUniversal on May 12, 2023, and on the same day, Musk announced that Yaccarino would be the new chief executive officer of Twitter's owner X Corp.
+Yaccarino had been preparing for an upfronts presentation, and had not informed any colleagues of her departure.
+She took over as CEO of X Corp. on June 6.
+On July 23, Twitter was rebranded as X.

 Fortune and The New Republic described Yaccarino as a former Trump appointee who follows a number of conspiracy theorist and far-right accounts on Twitter.
 Upon her appointment, the Financial Times noted that Yaccarino's previous work with the World Economic Forum (WEF) had earned backlash from some "more conspiracy-minded Musk fans" who distrusted international political organizations.
 Musk, a harsh critic of the WEF, stated that Yaccarino's links to the organization would not harm his self-proclaimed commitment to free speech on Twitter.

 Upon her appointment, experts were concerned Yaccarino's role would be an example of the glass cliff.
-Yaccarino has said the implication that she had not earned her role saddened her, stating "I literally went to the business world not even knowing being a woman was a thing."
+Yaccarino has said the implication that she had not earned her role saddened her, stating, "I literally went to the business world not even knowing being a woman was a thing."

 Yaccarino was ranked 58th on Fortune's list of Most Powerful Women in 2023, noting that she had the connections needed to repair X's relationships, but questioned if Musk still "pulled the strings."
 Fortune also listed Yaccarino as one of the CEOs who struggled the most in 2023, writing that she "seems either unable or unwilling to restrain her boss from his worst impulses while failing to reassure advertisers that all is under control."

 In June 2024, the Financial Times reported "growing tensions between Musk and Yaccarino", as Musk "pile[s] pressure on her to raise revenues and lower her expenses".

-On July 9, 2025, Yaccarino announced her resignation from X. She did not give a reason for her departure.
+On July 9, 2025, Yaccarino announced her resignation from X Corp.
+She did not give a reason for her departure.
 One day before, X's generative AI chatbot Grok received a hastily removed update which saw the chatbot used to make racist and antisemitic statements – including praising Adolf Hitler and endorsing a second Holocaust – as well as sexually violent fantasies about various people, including Yaccarino herself.